2015 Philadelphia train derailment: Derailment

 At about 9:10 p.m.
 (EDT) on Tuesday, May 12, 2015, Amtrak's northbound Northeast Regional No. 188 departed Philadelphia's 30th Street Station en route to New York City from Washington D.C.
 The train consisted of seven cars hauled by a year-old Amtrak Cities Sprinter (ACS)-64 locomotive, No. 601.
 The engineer was Brandon Bostian, who had begun working the route a few weeks prior.

 The train entered a four-degree left curve on the four-track line at the railroad's Frankford Junction near the intersection of Frankford Avenue and Wheatsheaf Lane, where it derailed and wrecked at approximately 9:23 p.m.(EDT).
 Passengers reported that the front of the train shook at first, before coming to an abrupt stop.
 The entire train went off the track, with three cars rolling onto their sides.
 The train sustained at least $9.2 million in estimated damages.

 The train should have been slowing to approach the curve with a reduced speed of 80 mph during its approach, and 50 mph within the curve itself, but instead, it had accelerated into the curve and was traveling at 106 mph as its engineer applied the emergency brake, and 102 mph when it derailed, according to Robert L. Sumwalt, the National Transportation Safety Board's lead investigator, who cited the onboard event recorder recovered from the wreckage.
-Investigators are working to determine why the train entered the curve at such a high speed.
-The windshield of the locomotive may have been hit by a projectile shortly before the derailment.
+Transportation officials said the windshield of the locomotive may have been hit by a projectile shortly before the derailment.